mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 "Centralization" is the source of consolidation that this document focuses upon; it measures the direct or potential contribution of a function's technical design to consolidation.
 For example, many consider the social networking market to be highly consolidated around a few providers who have used highly centralized architectures (see {{direct}}) to reinforce their control.

 Centralization is not a binary condition; a function's design might contribute to or be vulnerable to consolidation in multiple ways and in various degrees.
 Even when decentralization techniques are purposefully used to avoid centralization in a particular aspect of a function, it often appears in other places -- for example, in its governance, implementation, deployment, or in ancillary functions.
-In summary, "decentralized technology alone does not guarantee decentralized outcomes." {{SCHNEIDER}} Therefore, we need a more nuanced way to asess it.
+In summary, "decentralized technology alone does not guarantee decentralized outcomes." {{SCHNEIDER}}

 ## Assessing Centralization {#why}